napudumaran/Cybersecurity-Projects/README.md

-# Napu Dumaran – Cybersecurity Projects & Learning Journey
+# Napu Dumaran – Projects & Learning Documentation

 Welcome.
 I’m a cybersecurity student, PC technician, and father documenting my transition from Windows to Linux.
 My long-term goal is to build a custom, minimal version of Kali Linux as proof of intermediate-level mastery — with every decision explained and documented.